-The campus offers a safe, close-knit academic environment that provides personalized guidance from faculty who help students to see the connection between the skills they are learning and the abilities they will need as working professionals.
-Undergraduate research opportunities are available and encouraged, further preparing students for graduate and professional school.
+With a 16-to-1 student to faculty ratio and an average of 17.5 students per class, the academic environment provides personalized guidance from faculty who help students to see the connection between the skills they are learning and the abilities they will need as working professionals.
+Undergraduate research opportunities are available and encouraged, further preparing students for graduate and professional school or careers.
+A dedicated staff provides a variety of other services that range from handling administrative support to career development to mental health care and more.